Invite friends and family to read the obituary and add memories.

 April 28, 1934 – May 10, 2026

-Stewart Gordon “Stu” Bailey spent a lifetime showing up for others — for students, athletes, neighbors, church members, friends, and most especially, for his family.
-For nearly seven decades, Brecksville has been blessed by his steady presence, generous spirit, and unwavering commitment to service.
+Stewart Gordon “Stu” Bailey spent a lifetime showing up for others — students, athletes, neighbors, church members, friends, and most especially, his family.
+For nearly seven decades, Brecksville was blessed by his steady presence, generous spirit, and unwavering commitment to service.

 Stu began his career in education in 1956 after earning his Bachelor’s degree in History and Secondary Education from Hiram College.
-Dedicated to lifelong learning, he later earned a Master’s degree in Education and History from Kent State University.
-That same year, he and his beloved wife, Dot Bailey, made Brecksville their home, beginning a remarkable 69-year partnership built on love, faith, family, and service.
+That same year, he and Dot made Brecksville their home, beginning a remarkable 69.9-year partnership built on love, faith, family, and service.

-For generations of students and families in the Brecksville-Broadview Heights community, Stu became a familiar and trusted figure.
-During his 38 years with Brecksville Schools, from 1956 through 1994, he served in many roles including teacher, guidance counselor, coach, mentor, bus driver, and steadfast supporter of student activities.
-Yet no title could fully capture the countless ways he quietly gave of himself to help students succeed and to strengthen the community he loved.
+During his 38 years with Brecksville Schools, from 1956 through 1994, he served in many roles, including teacher, guidance counselor, coach, mentor, bus driver, and steadfast supporter of student activities.

-Those who know Stu best speak not only of his accomplishments, but of his character.
-He is the same person at home, at church, in school hallways, and on the sidelines of athletic events — honest, intelligent, compassionate, humble, and deeply kind.
+Those who knew Stu best speak not only of his accomplishments, but of his character.
+He was the same person at home, at church, in school hallways, and on the sidelines of athletic events — honest, intelligent, compassionate, humble, kind and funny.
 His life stands as a testament to integrity, consistency, and service to others.

 This site is protected by reCAPTCHA and the